Metro service area

 Delhi NCR footprint: nodes and sub-cities

-Central Delhi: Connaught Place and nearby
+Central Delhi: Connaught Place and core areas

-• Good for verification and tracking.
+• Central zones can offer stable office-hour nodes for verification and tracking.

-• Avoid wallet actions during interchange rush.
+• Avoid wallet actions during heavy interchange movement.

 West and North Delhi: Karol Bagh, Rohini

-• Dense zones can have variable networks.
+• Dense residential zones can still shift quickly between networks.

-• Prefer home Wi-Fi for wallet steps.
+• Use home Wi-Fi where possible for wallet steps.

-• Keep one device session for payments.
+• Keep payment actions inside one device session.

-South and Southwest: Saket, Dwarka
+South and South West: Saket, Dwarka

-• Great for verification-first routine.
+• Good fit for a verification-first routine.

-• Avoid payment actions during travel windows.
+• Avoid payment actions inside travel windows.

 NCR sub-cities: Noida, Gurugram, Ghaziabad, Faridabad

-• Cross-city switching can interrupt confirmations.
+• Cross-city switching can interrupt confirmation if you move mid-flow.

-• Use movement for gameplay and browsing.
+• Use movement time for gameplay and browsing only.

 Movement windows: metro, ring routes, stations, and airports